How to Debug Android App on Chrome

 From the primary toolbar, developers can also leverage the following features:

-- Switch Device feature allows you to test the same app on different handsets of your choice.
+- The Switch Device feature allows you to test the same app on different handsets of your choice.

-- Perform local testing of your work in progress hybrid or native apps on real devices.
+- Perform local testing of your work-in-progress hybrid or native apps on real devices.

 - Report all the encountered bugs through Jira, Trello, Slack, and Github.